ZSL

 Water Vole - ecosystem engineers

-Water voles are ecosystem engineers, their population dynamics, feeding and burrowing behaviour can influence their local environment.
-Feeding on the roots and shoots, water voles can prevent a single plant species from becoming dominant and can help with seed dispersal.
+Water voles once thrived across London's waterways but due to non-native American mink, and habitat loss they are now endangered in Great Britain.
+Water voles are important for rivers as they are ecosystem engineers.
+This is because their population dynamics, feeding and burrowing behaviour can influence their local environment.
+Feeding on the roots and shoots, water voles can prevent a single plant species from becoming dominant and help with seed dispersal.
 Their burrowing can also influence the soil, impacting the availability of nutrients for plant growth.
-Studies suggest that with the declines of water voles, plant communities become less diverse.
+Studies suggest that with the population decline of water voles, plant communities are becoming less diverse.
 At the base of the food chain, water voles are also an important food source for many of our native predators that exist along rivers and wetlands.
-Their absence results in an ecosystem that is less stable and an overall biodiversity loss for our rivers and wetlands.
-ZSL is working with the People’s Trust for Endangered Species, Greenspace Information for Greater London and the London Wildlife Trust as part of the London Water Vole Recovery Programme, which aims to restore water voles to the capital, an area where they once thrived.
+Their absence results in a less stable ecosystem resulting in biodiversity loss for our rivers and wetlands.
+ZSL is working with the People’s Trust for Endangered Species, Greenspace Information for Greater London and the London Wildlife Trust as part of the London Water Vole Recovery Programme, which aims to restore water voles to the capital..

 Find out more about this important species and get involved in water vole conservation here